jakegornall/NeighborhoodMapProject/README.md

 #### DESCRIPTION:
 <p>At runtime, this application attempts to find the user's current location.
-once found, the user is able to search and save nearby places as well as access a variety of information about each location via various APIs.</p>
+once found, the user is able to search and save nearby places as well as access a variety of information about each location via Google and Yelp APIs.</p>

 #### FRAMEWORKS:
 - Flask (python server)